 Complexity classes.
-The set of all problems for which (decision) algorithms exist that have the same asymptotic behavior (e.g. running time) are contained in one complexity class.
-The class P contains all problems for which an algorithm exists that can decide in polynomial time whether a certain problem instance points to a valid problem solution.
-The class NP contains all problems for which an algorithm exists that can verify in polynomial time whether a given certificate (configuration of input variables) is able to solve an actual problem instance, i.e. it can decide in polynomial time whether the certificate is a correct solution to the problem or not.
+The set of all decision problems for which algorithms exist that have the same asymptotic behavior (e.g. running time) are contained in one complexity class.
+The class P contains all problems for which a deterministic algorithm exists that can decide in polynomial time whether a certain problem instance points to a valid problem solution.
+The class NP contains all problems for which a deterministic algorithm exists that can verify in polynomial time whether a given certificate (configuration of input variables) is able to solve an actual problem instance, i.e. it can decide in polynomial time whether the certificate is a correct solution to the problem or not.
+In short P = efficiently decidable and NP = efficiently verifiable.
 It follows directly that $P \subseteq NP$.
 The question is still open whether $P \stackrel{?}{=} NP$.